MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - Users have a version of Office that is Office 2013 Pro Plus with Service Pack 1 or Office 2016 Pro Plus, running on Windows 7 Service Pack 1 or later.
 Note that Office 2010 and Office 2007 are not supported for this scenario.

 > [!IMPORTANT]
-> To fulfill the high assurance that HYOK protection offers, we recommend that your AD RMS servers are not located in your DMZ, and that they are used by only well-managed computers (for example, not mobile devices or workgroup computers).
+> To fulfill the high assurance that HYOK protection offers, we recommend that your AD RMS servers are not located in your DMZ, and that they are used by only managed devices.
 >
 > We also recommend that your AD RMS cluster uses a hardware security module (HSM), so that the private key for your Server Licensor Certificate (SLC) cannot be exposed or stolen if your AD RMS deployment should ever be breached or compromised.